Sometimes I get difficult, if not impossible questions like:

 - Recognizing what makes a person funny and capitalizing on those attributes

 - Structuring what a person wants to express to an audience to get 4-6+ laughs per minute (whether it be a one liner approach or topic based approach)

 - Professionally preparing to deliver their stand-up comedy material confidently, again capitalizing on the attributes that make that person funny in the first place

-Ultimately, it will be the audience laughter response a comedian can generate with consistency that will determine if they are “funny enough” for stand-up comedy.
+Ultimately, it will be the audience laughter response a comedian can generate with consistency that will determine if they are “funny enough” for stand-up.

 Most talented individuals were “comedians” long before they ever make the decision to get involved in stand-up comedy.

-Unfortunately, most new comedians get stuck in depending on “fabricating” mere words and sentences from a blank piece of paper when it comes to getting laughs.
+Unfortunately, most new comedians get stuck in some sort of “writing” exercise, depending on “fabricating” mere words and sentences from a blank piece of paper when it comes to getting laughs.

 That’s like trying to drive a car with only the steering wheel.
 While the steering wheel is certainly a critical element on an automobile, it doesn’t work well without the rest of the car.

 The reality of the situation is that people don’t develop the sense of humor and comedy talent they have as a result of exchanging written messages with people their whole life.
 Writing is a completely different form of communication than talking in many ways.

 Yet somehow, people are led to believe that it is some sort of writing process that will propel a person into success as a comedian.